 Maybe you've only lived in town a few years?
 Just move here?
 Or maybe you have questions about what used to be in the area or what it was like?
 If so, this event is for you!
 Join us for a two hour storytelling session about topics, places, and the untold history of Basking Ridge, Bernardsville, and the other Somerset Hills towns.

-Somerset Hills Historic Keepsake Village is Expanding
+Somerset Hills Historic Keepsake Village Addition

 In partnership with the renowned Cat's Meow Village Company, THSSH introduces the 2nd collectible as part of a the historic community collection.
 The Historic 1717 Basking Ridge Presbyterian Church and the 619 year old historic oak tree is keepsake #2 in the collection.